Skip to content

 An Optical Engineer's Perspective

-Stray light refers to any unwanted light within an optical system that can degrade its performance by introducing noise and reducing contrast.
-This phenomenon can originate from various sources, including reflections off unintended surfaces, scattering from imperfections, and diffraction around edges.
-Effective stray light analysis is essential to maintaining the integrity and performance of optical systems.
+Stray light is an unwanted phenomenon in optical systems that can significantly affect performance by introducing noise and reducing contrast.
+This interference can arise from various sources, including reflections from unintended surfaces, scattering from imperfections, and diffraction around edges.
+Understanding and addressing stray light is crucial for maintaining the accuracy and quality of optical measurements and images.
+Effective stray light analysis is essential for ensuring the integrity and functionality of optical systems in diverse applications.

 Sources and Effects of Stray Light